 Basic to these tools is the concept of equivalence.
 We recall that an equivalent circuit is one whose v-i characteristics are identical with the original circuit.

-In previous posts about node voltage or mesh current equations can be obtained by mere inspection of a circuit when the sources are all independent current or independent voltage sources.
+We recall that node voltage or mesh current analysis equations are written with a simple inspection of the circuit when the sources are independent voltage source or independent current source.

 A source transformation is the process of replacing a voltage source vs in series with a resistor R by a current source is in parallel with a resistor R, or vice versa.

-If the sources are turned off, the equivalent resistance at terminals a-b in both circuits is R.
+When we turn off their sources, the equivalent resistance at a-b in both circuits is R.

 However, we should keep the following points in mind when dealing with source transformation.